Kintyre/jmespath/README.md

 JMESPath (pronounced "james path") allows you to declaratively specify how to extract elements from a JSON document.

+Splunk users can download and install the app from [SplunkBase](https://splunkbase.splunk.com/app/3237/).
+Developers can access the full source code on [GitHub](https://github.com/Kintyre/jmespath).

 ## Syntax

     jmespath <jmespath-string> [input=<field>] [output=<field>] [default=<string>]